Gregor-ru/SnakeDrawing/README.md

 # SnakeDrawing

-Drawing an object and its fading trail using WinApi
+Drawing an object and its fading trail using WinApi in C language.